azaidi4/azaidi4.github.io/index.md

 I'm a Software Developer with Full-Stack experience with an emphasis in Frontend development.

 I build responsive apps with scalability and usability in mind.
-In my free time I delve in personal projects to challenge myself, gain experience, and learn new skills in the process.
+In my free time, I delve into personal projects to challenge myself, gain experience, and learn new skills in the process.

 My passion lies in Software Development.
 I'm also a sucker for good design.
 </div>